Kjellgrenfilip/VTI-Project/README.md

 ## Improvements
 - The Circular Speed Gauge is drawn with the QML object called "Path Angle Arc".
 This object draws a circle arc from a start angle and to a end angle.
 However this object also has a stoke width value that is used to specify the width of the arc.
 This causes the circle arc to be drawn to far.
 We believe that the amount the arc is drawn to far with is the angle that corresponds to half the stroke width.
 - The gradient profile consists of four "rectangles", a improvement would be that this amount is dynamically determined during runtime.
 - There is currently a delay (around 10ms) when sending data.
-This is needed so not to interupt the functions that handle the received data.
+This is needed so not to interrupt the functions that handle the received data.
 This is probably not a omptimal solution.

 ## Licence